 The time in Sri Lanka is GMT +5:30 hours.

-Sri Lanka has a typically tropical climate with an average annual temperature of 27°C / 80°F at sea-level.
-It is, of course, cooler at higher elevations, with annual average temperatures of 20°C / 68°F in Kandy, dropping to 16°C / 58°F at Newara Eliya.
-Year round, the conditions in the hill country are pleasant for hiking, with cool evenings.
+Sri Lanka has a typically tropical climate with an average annual temperature of 27°C at sea-level.
+It is, of course, cooler at higher elevations, with annual average temperatures of 20°C in Kandy, dropping to 16°C at Newara Eliya.
+However conditions vary and it is not uncommon to experience temperatures of 35°C. Year round, the conditions in the hill country are normally pleasant for hiking, with cool evenings.
 Bright, sunny, warm days are the rule and are common even during the height of the monsoon - climatically Sri Lanka has no off season.
 The south-west monsoon brings rain from May to July to the western, southern and central regions, while the north-east monsoon brings rain to the northern and eastern regions in December and January.

 The currency of Sri Lanka is the Indian Rupee.
 For up to date exchange rates visit: www.xe.com